Introduction

 - Set operation status to SUCCESSFUL

 Updating a devices often changes fundamental system components.
 This operation should always be considered as a critical operation.
-The device must ensure that all of its connection parameters to Cumulocity IoT are preserved through the upgrade and that connectivity can be resumed afterwards.
+The device must ensure that all of its connection parameters to Cumulocity are preserved through the upgrade and that connectivity can be resumed afterwards.
 We recommend you to make sure that the device uses an A/B firmware switching mechanism with a possibility to roll back if necessary.

 SmartREST example